What Is a Student Grant and What Do They Offer?

 A student grant provides you with money that you won’t have to pay back.
 It is basically a gift aid awarded to students often based on financial need to help them pay for school.

-Here are some of the factors that contribute to having a student grant:
+Here are the 5 factors that contribute to having a student grant:

 If you live in an area with low participation of young people in higher education, then you’ll be likely to get a student grant.